Kushagra-Yadav/GFG-POTD/README.md

 Keep creating new string based on rules but when its size exceed the index we need to break and make it as base string anc continue for new round.
 }}

+10-03-2024
+{{
+Maintain a set to have element visited.
+While traversing if that char is not visited add it to result and mark it as visited return result at end
+}}

 {{
 16-01-2024
  arr[i+1]>=2*arr[i] && arr[i]>0